This lite version of Annie’s Goddess sesame dressing has about 1/7 the amount of calories as the original and 1/13th the fat!

 - 1 large clove garlic

 - Place all ingredients in blender and process until smooth.
-(The Magic Bullet worked well for this.)
+Keep in covered jar in refrigerator for 1-2 weeks.

 Here’s a nutritional comparison of my dressing to the original: